joeyverbeke/gradi-prediction/README.md

    Use `--cpu-only` when you want to override the default GPU-enabled horizon predictor without editing configs, regardless of language.

 3. The host will sync the ESP32 DAF state, stream audio frames over serial, and toggle delayed playback when configured keywords or predicted risky phrases are detected.
+DAF then releases automatically after speech activity stops or when the maximum active window elapses.

 Logs are emitted via `loguru` for ASR partials, LLM predictions, keyword hits, and DAF transitions.